• Skip to primary navigation

 Chocolate Oat Milk

-So, I’m giving you all a modern twist and merging my favorite hangover cure with a healthy dairy free alternative. lol… that may have been the most unexpected sentence I’ve ever written.
+So, I’m giving you all a modern twist and merging my favorite hangover cure with a dairy free alternative. lol… that may have been the most unexpected sentence I’ve ever written.
 Whether you just want to switch up your almond milk habit or just want to see what all the hype is about, you’ll love this recipe!

 Chocolate Oat Milk